Raaagan/codecademy-fullstack/README.md

-# codecademy-fullstack
+# Codecademy Full-Stack
 Repository for Full-Stack Engineer projects from Codecademy The path is divided into several topics and learning goals.
-Each topic addresses the projects made on.
+Each topic addresses the projects made.

 - Introduction to HTML basics
   - [Fashion Blog](fashion_blog)